Android-pie/LearningHTMLwebsite/README.md

 Pushkar Talwar

 ### 50-word Description
 This website is used to demonstrate how to build a webpage, and then how to build a website using only HTML and inline CSS.
-Emphasized will be hyperlinks, HTML Tags for formatting
+Emphasized will be hyperlinks, HTML Tags for formatting a website and images to the document.